OlgaJ1989/taste-of-poland/README.md

 * HTML - when the code was passed through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html) I have received the following error notification: "Element h3 not allowed as child of element label in this context." referring to all input labels in the Contact Us form.
 To fix this, I have changed all h3 elements to span elements as per the advice found in [this Stackoverflow post](https://stackoverflow.com/questions/50068995/element-h3-not-allowed-as-child-of-element-label-in-this-context-html).
 No further errors have been found after I applied this fix and passed the code through the validator again.
 * CSS - no errors were found when code was passed through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
-* Accessibility - when using the [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org) to test the site's accessibility, I received 2 errors:
+* Accessibility - when using the [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org) to test the site's accessibility, I have encountered 2 errors:
-    * There was not enough contrast between the background and font of the 'Submit' button in the Contact Us form.
-I have corrected this by changing the background color #559e79 to #32644b.
+    * I skipped a heading level on the menu.html page (I used h1 and h3, leaving out h2).
+I fixed this by changing the h3 elements to h2.
 No further errors have been found after I applied this fix and passed the site through the validator again.
-    * Two of the aria-labels in the Gallery page were identical.
-I have corrected this by changing the name of one of them.
-No further errors have been found after I applied thise fix and passed the site through the validator again.
+    * There was not enough contrast between the navbar background and the font of its elements.
+I have corrected this by changing the basic background color of 'red' to a slightly deeper #d40b0b.
+No further errors have been found after I applied this fix and passed the site through the validator again.
+    * Aria-labels in the Gallery page were missing.
+I have added them to all images.
+No further errors have been found after I applied this fix and passed the site through the validator again.

 ### Unfixed bugs